 - 4 cups chopped peeled tart apples (about 4 large)

 - 2 medium lemons, seeded and finely chopped

 - 6 cups sugar

 - 2-1/4 teaspoons ground ginger

 - Peel, quarter and chop the tomatoes; place in a colander to drain.
 Transfer to a Dutch oven; add apples and lemons.
 Cook and stir over medium heat for 15 minutes.
 Add sugar and ginger.
 Tie cloves in a cheesecloth bag; add to the pot.
 Bring to a boil, stirring occasionally, and cook until sugar has dissolved.
 Reduce heat; simmer for 40 minutes, stirring frequently.

 - Remove spice bag.
-Carefully ladle hot mixture into hot half-pint jars, leaving 1/4-in. headspace.
-Remove air bubbles, wipe rims and adjust lids.
-Process for 10 minutes in a boiling-water canner.
-Yield: 9 half-pints.
+Carefully ladle hot mixture into nine hot half-pint jars, leaving 1/4-in. headspace.
+Remove air bubbles and adjust headspace, if necessary, by adding hot mixture.
+Wipe rims.
+Center lids on jars; screw on bands until fingertip tight.

 Sort By :

 This is by far one of the best marmalade recipes I have ever made!!
 The tomato flavor didn't stand out but together with the lemons created a well rounded flavor.
 You are going to love t his!!